What is sucrose? An in-depth guide

 When sucrose is added to foods to give it that sweet, tempting taste, it’s no longer considered natural.
 Foods that can contain added sucrose include:

 While it’s the same sucrose whether it’s added to a food or not, the difference often lies in what else a food has going for it.
-Take for instance a banana or a cup of ice cream.
+Take, for instance, a banana or a cup of ice cream.
 While a banana and ice cream both contain sucrose, bananas have many other good-for-you micronutrients (like potassium) that your body needs to thrive.
 Foods loaded with added sugar are often devoid of other micronutrients (if they contain any at all), so the choice should be a no-brainer: If you’re going to consume sugars, you want to get them from the least refined sources that also provide other nutrients, vitamins, and minerals.
+This is where we recommend using the January app to see how a food will impact you before you eat it.

-And even among whole-food, unrefined, “natural” sources of sucrose, certain of them may affect your blood sugar levels in different ways.
+Even among whole-food, unrefined, “natural” sources of sucrose, certain ones may affect your blood sugar levels in different ways.
 For example, apricots, oranges, pineapples, and peaches each show sucrose as being the dominant sugar form contained within, meaning that more than 50% of total sugar is sucrose, not free fructose nor free glucose.
 By contrast, pears, apples, bananas and grapes contain much less sucrose per gram of total sugar than those previous fruits.
 Checking where a fruit stands on the Glycemic Index (GI) may help you determine the relative impact of each carbohydrate’s impact on blood glucose levels, and looking at how it rates for Glycemic Load (GL) can tell you how quickly a food causes glucose to enter the bloodstream and how much glucose you’ll get per serving.
+The free January app will show you all this data, and thanks to its predictive AI, show you the impact it will have on your blood sugar before you even take a bite.

 Key takeaways

+What is sucrose?
 You can’t escape sucrose.
 It’s in plenty of the healthy whole foods that you should eat, but it can also show up in lots of foods that provide little to no benefit to your overall diet (we’re looking at you, soda and sweets).
 So while you already know it’s not a good idea to consume table sugar (aka sucrose) by the spoonfuls, it’s also vitally important to limit foods loaded with added sugar, which quite often is sucrose.
 If you have been diagnosed with prediabetes or diabetes, you will want to determine how all foods, even those containing naturally- occurring sucrose, impact your blood sugar levels.
-Learn more about how to track what you’re eating and how it’s affecting you using a CGM.

 Looking for info on how to deal with a sucrose intolerance?
 Read our in-depth blog for all you need to know.